 If we introduce new designs, colors and patterns to our handicrafts, do we render them as foreign?
 Are they no longer Palestinian when we move away from the traditional?
 Is there no room for Palestinian artists and designers to develop and evolve their artistry?

 The keffiyeh is a traditional Middle Eastern headdress fashioned from a square meter scarf, usually made of cotton.
 Some other factories make it with a fabric that is a mix of polyester and cotton or solely polyester.
 The best quality ones are made from 100% cotton, like the ones made at Hirbawi Factory in Hebron.
 After the fabric goes through the machines and comes out with the embroidery, it is cut into square meter pieces and tassels and the Hirbawi tag are sewn on.

 - Table cover

-- Hey photographers, you could use it a backdrop for your settings (my sister uses the keffiyeh in her baby photography sessions where she wraps babies with one and they look super cute.)
+- Hey photographers, you could use it a backdrop for your settings.
+My sister uses the keffiyeh in her baby photography sessions wrapping babies with them.
+Let them babies represent!